 The mensci are c-shaped structures made of cartilage positioned between the femur and tibia of the knee and are located on the inner and outer aspect of the knee joint.
 The mensci act as shock-absorbers and distribute the stress load evenly across the knee during walking, running, jumping and participating in sporting activities.
 They help protect articular cartilage found on the ends of each bone.

 At times a meniscus tear may occur during a traumatic event.
 Once torn, the meniscus loses its natural ability to properly function.
 The meniscus does not typically heal and surgical management is commonly recommended.
-Dr. Mark Getelman, orthopedic knee surgeon in the Van Nuys, Thousand Oaks and Los Angeles, California area, is a leading expert in management of meniscal pathology.
+Dr. Mark Getelman, orthopedic knee surgeon in the Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California area, is a leading expert in management of meniscal pathology.

 While a very small peripheral meniscus tear may heal with non-surgical measures, most do not heal and require surgery is symptoms persist despite activity modification and a physical therapy program.